interagent/http-api-design/README.md

 #### Downcase paths and attributes

-Use downcased and dash-separated path names, for alignment with hostnames, e.g:
+The Gild API uses downcased and dash-separated path names, for alignment with hostnames, e.g:

 ```